What Is Urethritis?

 Causes of Urethritis

 Most issues of urethritis are often caused mainly by bacteria infection.
-The bacteria enter the urethra though the skin surrounding its opening.
+The bacteria enter the urethra through the skin surrounding its opening.
 Among the most common bacteria that cause urethra are bacteria causing sexually transmitted diseases, such as Gonorrhoea and Chlamydia.
 These infections are typically stuck to the urethra, but they can also be transferred to the reproductive organs of women, which in turn cause pelvic inflammatory diseases (PID).
 On the other hand, among men, these diseases may also lead to epididymitis.
-PID and epididymitis disorders may lead to infertility on both genders.
+PID and epididymitis disorders may lead to infertility in both genders.

 What are the Symptoms of Urethritis?

 The main symptom of urethritis is pain during urination or dysuria.
 On top of that, the sufferer may also experience urgent or frequent need to urinate, or difficulty in starting urination.
-Urethritis may also cause pain, itching or other forms of discomfort even when not urinating.
+Urethritis may also cause pain, itching, or other forms of discomfort even when not urinating.